Techcable/psyco/content/index.rst

 High-level languages need not be slower than low-level ones.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Psyco** is a Python extension module which can massively speed up the execution of any Python code.
+**Psyco** is a Python extension module which can greatly speed up the execution of any Python code.

 News